Sumatra Institute of Technology

 Sumatera Institute of Technology (Indonesian: Institut Teknologi Sumatera, abbreviated as ITERA) is a public university in South Lampung, Lampung, Indonesia.

-ITERA has three faculties and 35 programs, all of them at the undergraduate level.
+ITERA has three faculties and 40 undergraduate programs, with 1 postgraduate program in physics.

 History

 ITERA was founded in 2014 as part of the implementation of the Master Plan for Acceleration and Expansion on Indonesia's Economic Development (Indonesian: Masterplan Percepatan dan Perluasan Pembangunan Ekonomi Indonesia) or MP3EI.